-Menopause also referred as a change of life is a natural part of a woman’s life.
+Menopause also referred to as a change of life is a natural part of a woman’s life.
 It usually occurs during the last menstrual cycle, or you can say the last period.
-The way leading up to that final period, when women might be undergoing menopausal signs like disturbance or other changes in monthly cycles, are known the menopausal transition.
-The menopausal transition happens at a time in a woman’s life when the generation of oestrogen and progesterone, behave changeably and unpredictable.
+The way leading up to that final period, when women might be undergoing menopausal signs like disturbance or other changes in monthly cycles, are known as the menopausal transition.
+The menopausal transition happens at a time in a woman’s life when the generation of estrogen and progesterone, behave changeably and unpredictable.

 Usually, in the forties, a woman’s body undergoes different changing, like an increase in the waist, which can occur because she is getting older and other changes which may include vaginal dryness, are due to changes in hormone levels.
 As a woman grows in age specifically when she gets nearer to menopause, her ovaries size gets smaller.
 You might also hear it called pre-menopause.
 Once a woman has gone through full 12 months without a period, she can be quite sure that she has been through menopause and now she is in post-menopause.